 Notre Dame de Paris is one of the most famous landmarks in the French capital.
-The cathedral was originally built in the 12th Century and is famous for its stunning architecture and stained glass windows.
+The cathedral was initially built in the 12th Century and is renowned for its stunning architecture and stained glass windows.

 However, in April 2019, a devastating fire broke out.
-By the time the fire was extinguished, the cathedral’s spire had collapsed, much of the roof had been destroyed and walls were severely damaged.
-Luckily, most of the priceless, unique works of art within were saved.
-The cathedral’s altar, pipe organs, and the stunning rose windows also survived mostly intact.
+By the time the fire was extinguished, the cathedral’s spire had collapsed, much of the roof had been destroyed, and walls were severely damaged.
+Luckily, most priceless, unique works of art within were saved.
+The cathedral’s altar, pipe organs, and stunning rose windows also mainly survived intact.

-Due to its historic and cultural significance, the French government invested a vast sum of money in the restoration of Notre Dame, with repairs slated to be completed in 2024.
+Due to its historical and cultural significance, the French government invested a vast sum of money in restoring Notre Dame, with repairs slated to be completed in 2024.

 4. Louvre Museum

-The Louvre Museum, which opened in 1989, is the most prominent museum of its kind in France (and arguably the world).
-It registers over 10 million visitors every year and has an average turnover of around 15,000 people per day.
+The Louvre Museum, which opened in 1989, is the most prominent museum in France (and arguably the world).
+It registers over 10 million visitors annually and has an average turnover of around 15,000 people daily.

-Today, the museum’s collection is divided into eight main departments including paintings, sculptures, Islamic art, Egyptian, Greek, Etruscan, and Roman antiquities, Near-Eastern antiquities, and Chinese art.
+Today, the museum’s collection is divided into eight central departments: paintings, sculptures, Islamic art, Egyptian, Greek, Etruscan, Roman antiquities, Near-Eastern antiquities, and Chinese art.